projectsesame/sesame/design/tls-client-verification.md

 ## Goals

-- Allow Contour to be used to protect the backend services from access of unauthorized external clients.
+- Allow Sesame to be used to protect the backend services from access of unauthorized external clients.
 - Allow authentication of external clients by having Envoy validate that client certificates are signed by trusted CA (Certificate Authority).
 - Allow configuration of trusted CA certificate(s) for validating the client certificates.